markNZed/processism-react-three/storyboard.md

 ### 5.2.2.
 Animation
 Two distinct blobs represent two entities.
 The larger blob moves slowly, with detailed, intricate patterns, while the smaller blob oscillates quickly, with simpler, faster-moving patterns.
 ### 5.2.3.
 Narration
-Time, in processism, isn’t a fixed flow but something shaped by the internal rhythms of each entity.
+Time, in process philosophy, isn’t a fixed flow but something shaped by the internal rhythms of each entity.
 On the screen, you see two blobs representing different entities.
 The larger one moves slowly, the smaller one faster.
 To the larger entity, the smaller one seems to be racing ahead.
 To the smaller entity, the larger one seems to crawl.
 This difference shows how time is experienced differently based on each entity’s internal processes.

 Although both entities follow the same sequence of states, their perception of time depends on their internal speeds.
 What we commonly think of as "measuring time" is actually just comparing one process to another — like comparing the ticking of a watch to the Earth's rotation.
 Neither system measures time; we simply use their regular patterns to mark change.